halmartin/mcm-daemon/Readme.txt

   Put the binary to /usr/bin and the config file to /etc. Adapt the parameters to your needs, leave to defaults if unsure.
-  A systemd unit is provided which can be copied to /etc/systemd/system and enabled by running "systemctl enable dns320l-daemon"
+  A systemd unit is provided which can be copied to /etc/systemd/system and enabled by running "systemctl enable mcm-daemon"

 Disclaimer
 ==========